How Many Minutes In Year

 The Leap Year Factor: A Year's Variable Length

 The length of a year isn't a fixed number of days.
 A tropical year, the time it takes Earth to complete one orbit around the Sun relative to the equinoxes, is approximately 365.2422 days.
-This fraction of a day accumulates over time, which is why we have leap years.
+That's why this fraction of a day accumulates over time, which is why we have leap years.
 Every four years, we add an extra day (February 29th) to account for this accumulated time.
 This makes a leap year 366 days long.

-- Centennial Years: Years divisible by 100 (like 1900 and 2100) are not leap years unless they are also divisible by 400.
+• Centennial Years: Years divisible by 100 (like 1900 and 2100) are not leap years unless they are also divisible by 400.
 This additional rule further refines the calendar's accuracy.

 Calculating the Minutes: Different Approaches